Enhance your course with generative AI

 Generative AI can simulate students with different levels of understanding and motivation, which you can use to test your course.
 For example, the AI can generate hypothetical student reactions, questions, or concerns that align with the intended students' level of knowledge.
 Of course, you will need to make some assumptions about the students that might or might not be correct.
 Nevertheless, this method will hopefully help you anticipate potential issues, gaps in understanding, or unclear areas in your course material.

 For example, test your practice or exam questions by asking a generative AI to answer them "as a first year engineering student" or "as a master student with dyslexia".
 You could also provide the AI with a lesson plan and ask it if it can find some issues or ask if the plan is coherent or not.
 There are a lot of different ways to use it, try and see what works best for you and your course.
-Read more about how to use it purposefully in the section "Write purposeful prompts" on the page Use generative AI efficiently and ethically .
+The quality of the prompt is also important, read more about prompt writing on the page Use generative AI efficiently .

 Be extra careful and use an AI where you can opt out of it saving your data if you are testning your own, original material.
 This to make sure your material is not used to train the model or in any other way that you might not approve of.